Skip to main content

 The Problem: Standards at Scale

 Every multi-repository organization faces the same entropy: standards drift, security configurations diverge, and contributor onboarding becomes a per-repo archaeology exercise.
-Conway's law predicts this — organizations that design systems are constrained to produce designs which mirror their communication structures, and when those structures are fragmented across dozens of repositories, fragmentation is the inevitable output.[1]
+Conway's law The 1968 observation that system designs inevitably mirror the communication structures of the organizations that build them predicts this — organizations that design systems are constrained to produce designs which mirror their communication structures, and when those structures are fragmented across dozens of repositories, fragmentation is the inevitable output.[1]
 The open-source world has known this for decades.
 Raymond's analysis of the bazaar model revealed that even decentralized projects require institutional infrastructure — mailing list conventions, patch formats, release protocols — to avoid collapsing under their own coordination costs.[2]
 GitHub's special .github repository mechanism offers a solution: a single repository whose contents — workflows, templates, governance documents, AI configurations — are inherited by every other repository in the organization.
-This project takes that mechanism and builds a comprehensive organizational operating system on top of it, governing 81 repositories across 8 organizations from a single source of truth.
+This project takes that mechanism and builds a comprehensive organizational operating system on top of it, governing 116 repositories across 8 organizations from a single source of truth.

 graph TD GH[".github Repository<br/>(Single Source of Truth)"] --> HF["Community Health Files<br/>CODE_OF_CONDUCT.md<br/>CONTRIBUTING.md<br/>SECURITY.md<br/>SUPPORT.md"] GH --> WF["Reusable Workflows<br/>CI Pipelines<br/>Security Scanning<br/>PR Automation"] GH --> AI["AI Framework<br/>Production Agents<br/>Chatmodes<br/>Copilot Config"] HF --> R1["Repo A"] HF --> R2["Repo B"] HF --> RN["Repo N"] WF --> R1 WF --> R2 WF --> RN AI --> R1 AI --> R2 AI --> RN style GH fill:#1a1a2e,stroke:#e94560,color:#fff style HF fill:#16213e,stroke:#0f3460,color:#fff style WF fill:#16213e,stroke:#0f3460,color:#fff style AI fill:#16213e,stroke:#0f3460,color:#fff